MatthewNielsen27/angela/README.md

 # Angela

-Angela, an efficient, header-only,  Merkle Tree implementation in c++17.
+Angela, an efficient _Merkle Tree_ implementation in C++20.
+This project was designed to test out various C++20 language features.